 CANCELLED events almost always come from outside the network stack.

 Changing networks and entering / exiting suspend mode can have all sorts of fun and exciting effects on underway network activity.
-Network changes log a top level NETWORK_CHANGED event.
+Network changes log a top level NETWORK_CHANGED event with no source - the event itself is treated as its own source.
 Suspend events are currently not logged.

 SSL negotation is a process fraught with peril, particularly with broken proxies.
 These will generally stall or fail in the SSL_CONNECT phase at the SOCKET layer.